GenuinePrep/GenuinePrep.github.io/about/index.md

 comments: false
 ---

-<center>Logical is a small test prep service based in Ann Arbor.
-We specialize in designing private SAT Math lessons that are taught by our main tutor, Aaron. </center>

-## What We Offer

-### Expert Tutors
-Aaron knows all the ins and outs of the SAT Math tests and has the perfect scores to prove it (800 SAT Math, 800 SAT Math 2).
-He has two years of experience in tutoring and is majoring in mathematics.
-He develops Logical Prep's curriculum with help from Matthew, who also has excellent scores (790 SAT Math, 800 SAT Math 2) and is majoring in mathematics.

-### Individually Tailored Lessons
-Instead of using a cookie-cutter curriculum that wastes your time and money, we design our lessons to meet your personal needs.
+Hi, I'm Ahmed.
+Logical is my private tutoring service for SAT Math.

+### Who Am I?
+* I have a perfect score of 800 on the SAT Math section.
+* I currently hold an Associate's Degree in Mathematics.
+* I've tutored at Washtenaw Community College for the past two years.

-### Flexible Hours
+### Why Me?

+* Expertise: I am passionate about mathematics and can help students *understand* concepts rather than simply having them memorize formulas.
+Additionally, I know the test strategies that are necessary to get a great score.
+Lastly, I have two years of experience in tutoring and know how to work with students of various academic backgrounds.

+* Customized Lessons: I understand that every person has unique strengths and weaknesses and create lessons with that in mind.
+Before tutoring a student, I look over a test he or she has taken in the past so that I can design a lesson that fits his or her needs.

-We work around your schedule to set up sessions at the most convenient times possible.
+* Flexible Hours: I work around students' schedules to set up sessions at the most convenient times possible.

+* Satisfaction Guaranteed: My first lesson is free, so there's no risk in trying out Logical.

+### Additional Information
+* Standard rate is $25 per hour
+* Sessions are held in a public space like a library
+* You can contact me at logicalprep@outlook.com